andrecrafts/Bloodhound-query-legacy2ce/README.md

 ## BloodHound Query Legacy to CE Tool

-### Convert and Upload Custom Queries from Legacy BloodHound to CE
+### Convert and Upload Custom Queries from BloodHound Legacy to BloodHound CE

 This tool simplifies the process of migrating/converting your Cypher queries from **Legacy BloodHound** to **BloodHound CE (Community Edition)**.
 It automatically reformats legacy custom queries into the new BloodHound CE format and uploads them directly through the BloodHound CE API.